department-of-veterans-affairs/va.gov-team/platform/testing/end-to-end/automatic-cypress-viewport-updater.md

 # Cypress Viewport Updater Bot

-The Automatic Cypress Viewport Updater updates the following files in `vets-website` each month with recent data from Google Analytics:
+The Cypress Viewport Updater Bot updates the following files in `vets-website` each month with recent data from Google Analytics:

 - `config/cypress.json`
 - `src/platform/testing/e2e/cypress/support/commands/viewportPreset.js`

 The updater:

-- Requests two Google Analytics reports from the `ga.gov` organization:
+- Requests two Google Analytics reports from the `va.gov` organization:
   - Total number of users in the previous month
   - Total number of users in the previous month using 1) each type of device type (mobile, tablet, and desktop), and 2) screen resolution (viewport width/height), sorted by number of users descending
 - Parses the reports and creates viewport objects, categorized by device type